macintoshplus/TestWebService/README.md

 # TestWebService

-Permet de tester des WebService Soap
+Allow check WebService Soap and HTTP and store result into File on influxDB.

 # Install